The Bull Run Occoquan Trail meanders through a sea of bluebells.

 The Course

-The course for the 2023 Bull Run Run 50 Miler should be the same as was used in 2018 and 2019 (the race was not held in 2020 or in 2021).
+The course for the 2024 Bull Run Run 50 Miler should generally be the same as we have used in the last few years.
 The planned course will use the entire length of the Bull Run-Occoquan Trail (BROT), as well as the Bluebell Loop at the northern end; and the White Loop and the infamous Do Loop at the southern end of the BROT.

 The Course

 You start at Hemlock Overlook.
 After taking a three-quarter mile loop around the parking areas and back through the start/finish area to get the field somewhat spread out, you run down to the river and turn right on the BROT, going upstream (north).
-You cross Popes Head Creek and run to the first aid station at Centreville Road.
+You utilize the concrete “lily pads” to cross Popes Head Creek and run the BROT to the first aid station at Centreville Road.
 After this aid station, you keep going upstream into Bull Run Regional Park.
-You will cross the bridge over Cub Run, go about 100 yards, turn right, and run through what customarily is a sea of bluebells along the bank of Cub Run.
+You will cross the bridge over Cub Run, go about 100 yards, turn right, and start the Bluebell Loop.
+This part of the run will be through what customarily is a sea of bluebells along the bank of Cub Run.
 After a short boardwalk section, you will reach the end of the BROT.
 The course then goes left for a short paved section; a water stop will greet you very early in this stretch.
 After a third of a mile, the course returns to single track trail, turning left on a connector trail along the Bull Run.
 This Bluebell Loop ends with a right turn back onto the BROT, and your return across the Cub Run bridge.

 The aid station at Hemlock is also the location where you can access your finish line drop bag.
 After partaking of this aid, you will again run to the Yates Ford Road entrance to Hemlock and head down the same hill you descended at the start, but when you get to the stream this second time, you turn left on the BROT and head south (downstream).
-You go through some open sections that include soccer fields and then on to the Bull Run Marina for your next aid station.
+It is during this section that the course will go through some open sections that include soccer fields and then on to the Bull Run Marina for your next aid station.

-After the Marina you rejoin the BROT, after carefully crossing under a bridge on what is one of the rockiest sections of the course.
-Don’t worry, this rocky underpass is very short, but if you are somewhat tall, watch your head while under the bridge!
-Back on the BROT, you will next arrive at the famous aid station at Wolf Run Shoals (noted for its entertaining annual theme — prepare to have fun here!).
-After Wolf Run Shoals, it is just short of three miles to the aid station at Fountainhead Regional Park, where you will be able to access your drop bag for the first time.
+After the Marina you rejoin the BROT by descending to a bridge underpass on the waterside.
+This rocky underpass is very short, but if you are somewhat tall, watch your head while under the bridge!
+You will rejoin the BROT just past the bridge, arriving next at the famous aid station at Wolf Run Shoals (noted for its entertaining annual theme — prepare to have fun everywhere on the course, but particularly here!).
+After Wolf Run Shoals, it is just short of three miles to the aid station at Fountainhead Regional Park, where you will be able to access your on-course drop bag for the first time.
 After this aid station, you will negotiate the relatively short White Loop, coming out by a chain link fence, where you turn left and head out on a blue-blazed horse trail.

-After you survive the Do Loop, you go straight back to Fountainhead entirely on the blue-blazed horse trail, without doing that White Loop again.
-Here you will once again be able to access your drop bag, for the second and final time.
+After you survive the Do Loop, you go straight back to Fountainhead entirely on the blue-blazed horse trail, without doing the White Loop again.
+At Fountainhead you will once again be able to access your drop bag, for the second and final time.
 Then you return to the BROT, going to Wolf Run Shoals, the Marina, and then on to the finish.
 You will pass the second memorial bench to our friend Ed Cappuccino at a point that is exactly one mile from the race finish.
-You then go up the hill to the finish from the Popes Head Creek side.
+You then go up the hill on the yellow-blazed trail to the finish from the Popes Head Creek side.
 You will go up the same way you did when you came back to Hemlock after the Bluebell Loop.
-The result is that you always go down the hill from Hemlock on one trail and always up the hill on another trail.
+The result is that you always go down the hill from Hemlock on one trail and always up the hill to Hemlock on another trail.

 Important note regarding the table below: The cut-offs posted below for the earlier aid stations (through Do Loop In) are suggested only.
 These “soft cut-offs” are posted to alert you to the fact that, historically, runners who pass through those aid stations after the suggested times do not finish the race under the final cut-off.
 So you will want to start to step it up a bit to stay ahead of those looming hard cut-offs that start at mile 35.5 (Do Loop Out).
 Those hard cut-offs are enforced.